Cholelithiasis or Choledocholithiasis, What is the Difference?

 -iasis condition

-So here we see that the combining forms for “gall, bile” and “common bile duct” are similar.
-I notice that choledoch/o has a “d” just like “duct” in its definition.
+Here, we observe that the combining forms for “gall, bile” and “common bile duct” are similar.
+I note that choledoch/o has a “d,” as in “duct,” in its definition.

-This helps me remember that when I see a term constructed from the combining form choledoch/o it will in some way refer to the common bile duct.
+This helps me remember that when I encounter a term formed with the combining form choledoch/o, it will in some way refer to the common bile duct.

 Medical Terms